 Zip it up, load it up, and off we go!

-Protip: leave the cooler packing as the last item on your to-do list to ensure the everything stays refrigerator cold for as long as possible.?
+Protip: leave the cooler packing as the last item on your to-do list to ensure everything stays refrigerator cold for as long as possible.
+Hope these road trip tips help!

 Patty Holliday is a Marvel loving, Disney obsessed wife, and mother of four.
 She’s a travel agent specializing in Disney & Universal vacations- and loves a candid confession.
 Find her in Virginia (or anywhere frequent flyer miles or her trusty minivan takes her.)